Treasurehouse of Makeup

 3. Dysplastic Nevi: Often passed down in families, these moles are bigger than a pinhead, have a darker centre, and an irregular shape.
 These can lead to more people becoming prone to melanoma.

-You can also keep your moles covered up with our tattoo cover up makeup
+You can also keep your moles covered up with our tattoo cover up foundation

 What Causes a Mole?